Gabriel5Romao/SteamAchievementSong/README.md

 # SteamAchievementSong
 Code in python to reproduce a song when you got a achievement on steam.
 Código em python para emitir som quando você ganha uma conquista na steam.
-Packages in this script: playsound and requests ( so u need install him ).

 ## How to install